freddavies/PypeIt/doc/dev/development.rst

 .. note::

-    In terms of the merge with the release branch, beware that you may need to start a new section of the ``CHANGES.rst`` file to reflect a jump in the version number.
+    In terms of the merge with the release branch, beware that you may need to start a new release version doc that reflects the jump in the version number.
 This should only be necessary if your branch is the first one after a new tag is released.
+See :ref:`changelog`.

 Development Principles and Communication
 ========================================